 Acid sulphate soils can result in major environmental, health and engineering impacts, affecting water quality, aquatic plants and animals and infrastructure.

 Fish kills are the most obvious effect of acid sulfate soils.
 Where fish are not immediately killed, the corrosive nature of sulfuric acid increases their susceptibility to fungal infections, which can lead to diseases such as epizootic ulcerative syndrome (also known as 'red spot').

 Acid sulfate soils present a major challenge to the development, management and use of coastal areas.
-The construction of marinas, golf courses, coastal lake developments and drainage canals can expose acid sulfate soils to air and cause oxidisation if not managed appropriately.
+The construction of marinas, golf courses, coastal lake developments and drainage.

 The range of environmental impacts of acid sulfate soils includes: